position-pal/Documentation/content/docs/3-arch-design/4-patterns.md

 ### [Domain event](https://microservices.io/patterns/data/domain-event.html) & [CQRS](https://microservices.io/patterns/data/cqrs.html)

-Since the _notification_, _location_, and _chat_ microservices all require information about group members to function correctly, a query-based approach would be inefficient and would degrade system performance, especially given the need to handle high volumes of data and requests.
+Since the _notification_, _location_, and _chat_ microservices all require information about group members to function correctly, a query-based approach to the user service would be inefficient and would degrade system performance, especially given the need to handle high volumes of data and requests.
 To address this, the architecture is designed to be event-driven and the _Command Query Responsibility Segregation_ pattern is adopted.

 <!--